uc-cdis/containers/vlmd-submission-tools/README.md

 # vlmd-submission-tools

-Python CLI with various subcommands to support the argo HEAL workflows.
+Python CLI with subcommands to support argo workflows for VLMD submission.

 ## Installation

 1. Install poetry if you don't already have it (https://python-poetry.org/)
 2. Install package `poetry install` (Note: poetry can manage environments but you can also generate a virtual environment yourself; regardless always build in a venv).

-## Basic usage
+## Running locally

 To see the available subcommands: